Darkflame72/defectio/docs/intro.rst

 An event is something you listen to and then respond to.
 For example, when a message happens, you will receive an event about it that you can respond to.

-A quick example to showcase how events work:
+Here is a quick example to showcase how events work:

 .. code-block:: python3